West Bank: 1948–1967: Jordanian West Bank

 During the 1948 war, Israel occupied parts of what was designated in the UN partition plan as "Palestine".
 The 1949 Armistice Agreements defined the interim boundary between Israel and Jordan, essentially reflecting the battlefield after the war.
 Following the December 1948 Jericho Conference, Transjordan annexed the area west of the Jordan River in 1950, naming it "West Bank" or "Cisjordan", and designated the area east of the river as "East Bank" or "Transjordan".
 Jordan, as it was now known, ruled over the West Bank from 1948 until 1967.
 Jordan's annexation was never formally recognized by the international community, with the exception of the United Kingdom and Iraq.
 King Abdullah of Jordan was crowned King of Jerusalem by the Coptic Bishop on 15 November 1948.
 Palestinian Arabs in the West Bank, including East Jerusalem, were granted Jordanian citizenship and half of the Jordanian Parliament seats, thus enjoying equal opportunities in all sectors of the state.

 Many refugees continued to live in camps and relied on UNRWA assistance for sustenance.
 Palestinian refugees constituted more than a third of the kingdom's population of 1.5 million.
-The last Jordanian elections in which West Bank residents voted in were those of April 1967.
+The last Jordanian elections in which West Bank residents voted were those of April 1967.
 Their parliamentary representatives continued in office until 1988, when West Bank seats were abolished.
 Palestinians enjoyed equal opportunities in all sectors of the state without discrimination.
 Agriculture remained the primary activity of the territory.
 The West Bank, despite its smaller area, contained half of Jordan's agricultural land.

-In 1966, 43% of the labor force of 55,000 worked in agriculture, and 2,300 km^{2} were under cultivation.
+In 1966, 43% of the labour force of 55,000 worked in agriculture, and 2,300 km^{2} were under cultivation.
 In 1965, 15,000 workers were employed in industry, producing 7% of the GNP.
 This number fell after the 1967 war and was not surpassed until 1983.
 The tourism industry played an important role.
 26 branches of 8 Arab banks were present.
 The Jordanian dinar became legal tender and remains so until today.
 80% of Jordan's fruit-growing land and 40% of its vegetables lay in the West Bank.
 With the onset of the occupation, the area could no longer produce export earnings.

-On the eve of occupation, the West Bank accounted for 40% of Jordanian GNP, between 34% and 40% of its agricultural output and almost half of its manpower, though only a third of Jordanian investment was allocated to it and mainly to the private housing construction sector.
+On the eve of occupation, the West Bank accounted for 40% of Jordanian GNP, between 34% and 40% of its agricultural output, and almost half of its manpower, though only a third of Jordanian investment was allocated to it and mainly to the private housing construction sector.
 Even though its per-capita product was 10 times greater than that of the West Bank, the Israeli economy on the eve of occupation had experienced two years (1966–1967) of a sharp recession.